 - Although licensed companies may cost a lot more, it would benefit you most to know that you hired skilled professionals who have been deemed socially and environmentally responsible with their products and services.

-– Occasionally, some home insurance companies cover termite inspections and treatments if the pest control agency is duly licensed.
+- Some home insurance companies occasionally cover termite inspections and treatments if the pest control agency is duly licensed.
 This could be big savings and hassle for you.

 - Window shop for good deals and don’t get too carried away by prices.
-Study their offers, their service guarantees and preventive and maintenance packages they can tie up with your needs.
+Study their offers, service guarantees, and preventive and maintenance packages they can tie up with your needs.

-- You may find their packages very ideal and worry free termite treatment deal.
-Sometimes a pricey package can just be worth it in the end.
+- You may find their packages a very ideal and worry-free termite treatment deal.
+Sometimes a pricey package can be worth it in the end.

 - And lastly, don’t get pressured by sales talk.
 Many pest control agencies will attempt to lure you into signing a contract with them by making it seem like your house will cave-in in a matter of weeks if you take the time to shop around.
 This is a very dishonest technique that has worked on a lot of homeowners.

-Be very savvy and let them know you are merely window shopping for termite inspection costs for the time being and let them know you appreciate their time and their effort to help you out but would need more time to make a commitment and a decision.
+Note: Be very clear and let them know you are merely window shopping for termite inspection costs for the time being, and let them know you appreciate their time and their effort to help you out but would need more time to make a commitment and a decision.

-Termite inspection procedures and time frames will vary for each home.
-Naturally, a bigger home will need more time to assess, but sometimes smaller homes can be more tedious as well.
+- Termite inspection procedures and time frames will vary for each home.
+Naturally, a bigger home will need more time to assess, but sometimes smaller homes can be more tedious.

-As long as you feel your home has been thoroughly inspected according to the written guidelines of your agency, and you’re satisfied with it, then you know you made a good choice.
+- As long as you feel your home has been thoroughly inspected according to the written guidelines of your agency, and you’re satisfied with it, then you know you made the right choice.

 Request the prospective companies to provide references for past clients.
 After receiving the references, make a call to them and inquire about the quality and success of the services offered by the prospective company you are considering.

-It is critical that the prospective proves that they have at least one licensed and certified termite fumigant applicator.
+The prospective must prove that they have at least one licensed and certified termite fumigant applicator.
 Further, you should verify the licenses of the insecticide applicators by contacting the State Departments of Agriculture.